The Aviation Law Review: Dominican Republic

 The IDAC is, among other things, responsible for the oversight of security in air navigation and for ensuring operational safety, including the operation of aircraft, crew and air transportation services in the Dominican Republic.
 In particular, safety issues are regulated by the Dominican Aviation Regulations, which are issued by the IDAC in accordance with international treaties and agreements.

-The CESAC, as indicated above is in charge of the security of the passengers, crew, ground staff and the general public, the aircraft, airports and aerodromes, and of the infrastructure and facilities that provide civil aviation services.
+The CESAC, as indicated above, is in charge of the security of passengers, crew, ground staff and the general public, aircraft, airports and aerodromes, and of the infrastructure and facilities that provide civil aviation services.
 The CESAC will only grant a certificate of compliance if the security manual of the air carrier complies with the AVSEC requirements.
 To obtain the certificate of compliance, foreign air carriers must file the security manual for their operations in the Dominican Republic.
 The security manual must contain at least the following:

 - organisation of and regulations regarding air security;

 - passenger and cabin baggage security;

 - passenger and cargo collation;

 - aircraft security;

 - contingency planning;